dolang/NoWannaNoCry/README.rst

 Known Issues
 ~~~~~~~~~~~~

-  * Doesn't properly request admin privileges when run under Python 2.
-    I.e. you need to open an admin console beforehand, then run the
-    script from there.

   * The ``fix`` command hasn't been implemented yet.

   * Has not been tested on many different systems yet, so it may not be